julenbhy/WASM-Memory/README.md

 #### stack-heap-arrangement:
 This C program explores the memory layout and addresses of various variables in different memory regions, such as the stack, heap, and global constant area.
 It relies on the use of __builtin_frame_address to retrieve the frame pointer address.

+## threads
+#### breadley-malloc:

+#### max-dynamic-memory:
+This program serves as a tool to observe the behavior of memory allocation in a multi-threaded environment.
+It helps evaluate how memory allocation is managed and synchronized among different threads, providing insights into the efficiency and performance of concurrent memory operations.

+When native c the heap is divided into thread arenas.
+However, when compiling to wasm, the threads compete to write in the same heap space.
+The 4Gb of heap are dividing along the threads

+#### max-static-memory:
+This C program aims to determine the maximum size of the stack and observe the behavior when it is exceeded if using threads.
+It takes a command-line argument specifying the desired size of the array.
+The program then creates an array of the specified size on the stack.
+By running this program with different sizes, one can explore the limitations and behavior of the stack in WebAssembly applications when exceeding its maximum size.

+Unlike the heap, in both, native c and wasm, each thread does have its own full-sized stack without dividing the stack size among threads.
+The thread stacks are arranged in ascending order and at a distance of 65680b between stack pointers.